 As if pregnancy and labor aren’t confusing enough, doctors, midwives, and even other mothers seem to insist on using terminology many first-time mothers have no clue what means.
 Dilated?
 Softened? +1, 2, or 3?
 What does all this mean?
 This article will look at many pregnancy and labor-related terms and explain their meaning in common language.
 Most of the terms you likely won’t know what mean during your pregnancy will begin to pop up in the third trimester as your body prepares for labor or may not be mentioned until during your labor.

 Dilation is a term you may hear towards the end of your pregnancy.
-This term is in regards to your cervix.
+This term is in regard to your cervix.
 Your cervix is a tube-like structure connecting your vaginal canal and your uterus where your baby is.
 Your baby will pass through your cervix during delivery.
 As labor approaches, your cervix begins to open preparing to allow your baby out.
 Dilation refers to how open your cervix has become.
 This term will be used in conjuncture with a number in cm.
 For instance, your doctor may say, “You are 2 cm dilated.”
 This means that your cervix is open 2 cm or about two fingers in width.
 For reference, when you are in the final stages of your labor and begin to push your cervix will be open or dilated to 10 cm.